Constructing the foundation layer for on-chain intelligence

-AI infrastructure and autonomous agents engineered for the decentralized web.
-This page explains what drives the team, how the technology is structured, and where the protocol is heading.
+AI infrastructure and autonomous agents purpose-built for the decentralized web.
+This page covers what drives the team, how the technology is structured, and where the protocol is heading.

 Mission